 When he saw that they were not moving in his favor but were actually impeding the decision there, he spoke these things in turn: “Fellow Citizens.
 If something more terrible happens to you because of a lack of decision, do not blame me, but this fate which directs you to something worse—it sets you in opposition to me and compels me to transgress against my child.”

-There was a great mist and a portent of strife as he reached for the child and and grabbed most of it up boldly before butchering and eating the child.
+When the mob ran together in strife over surrendering the monster, he reached for the child and and pushed off most of the people boldly before butchering and eating the child.

 2 “Daliôn says in the first book of his Ethiopian Matters that there is an animal in Ethiopia called a krokotta.
 When that creature goes near backyards it hears people chattering, and especially the words/names of children.
 But when it goes out at night, it speaks words/names and the children who come out are devoured by it”